hoodlm/loganhooddotcom/_posts/2023-12-17-junkdrawer-monorepo.md

  D---E---F---G---H Main
 ```

-Topic and Main, above, have a common point in history - they diverged at
+Topic and Main, above, have a common point in history - they originally diverged at
-commit E, and have been merged back together at commit H.
+commit E. Commit E can also be described as a "common ancestor" of the two branches.

 What I'm trying to accomplish is a different picture.